-Q: Which areas of New York State are covered?
+Which Areas of New York State Are Covered?

 Occupancy isn't limited just to those tenants named in the lease.
 If you're the only tenant, you can add members of your immediate family plus an extra, unrelated occupant and her children.
 If you're one of the tenants on the lease, you and the other tenants may add immediate family members and unrelated people as new occupants—as long as the total number of occupants (not counting unrelated occupants' children) doesn't exceed the number of tenants listed in the lease.

 If you need to get specific and cite the New York State Real Property Law (RPL), here are the legalistic details:

-The Roommate Law requires you to let your landlord know about a new in your apartment either within 30 days of move-in or within 30 days of a request by the landlord for a list of all occupants.
-Since you're not seeking the landlord's permission, you shouldn't fear sending the landlord this notification.
+The Roommate Law requires you to let your landlord know about a new roommate in your apartment either within 30 days of move-in or within 30 days of a request by the landlord for a list of all occupants.
+Since you're not seeking the landlord's permission, you shouldn't fear to send the landlord this notification.